microsoft/MixedReality-WebRTC/README.md

 ## Special considerations for HoloLens 2

 - Mixed Reality Capture (MRC) has some inherent limitations:
   - **MRC only works up to 1080p** (see the [Mixed reality capture for developers](https://docs.microsoft.com/en-us/windows/mixed-reality/mixed-reality-capture-for-developers) documentation), but the default resolution of the webcam on HoloLens 2 is 2272 x 1278 (see the [Locatable Camera](https://docs.microsoft.com/en-us/windows/mixed-reality/locatable-camera) documentation).
 In order to access different resolutions, one need to use a different video profile, like the `VideoRecording` or `VideoConferencing` ones.
-This is handled automatically in the Unity integration layer (see [here](https://github.com/microsoft/MixedReality-WebRTC/blob/9a81c94cf01786398495f8046b645b7b28d987de/libs/Microsoft.MixedReality.WebRTC.Unity/Assets/Microsoft.MixedReality.WebRTC.Unity/Scripts/Media/LocalVideoSource.cs#L210-L237)) if `LocalVideoSource.Mode = Automatic` (default), but must be handled manually if using the C# library directly.
+This is handled automatically in the Unity integration layer (see [here](https://github.com/microsoft/MixedReality-WebRTC/blob/48b9429d2667bda235c38abeafbbb0280122d2c0/libs/Microsoft.MixedReality.WebRTC.Unity/Assets/Microsoft.MixedReality.WebRTC.Unity/Scripts/Media/WebcamSource.cs#L143-L173)) if `WebcamSrouce.FormatMode = Automatic` (default), but must be handled manually if using the C# library directly.
   - **MRC requires special permission** to record the content of the screen:
     - For shared apps (2D slates), this corresponds to the `screenDuplication` [restricted capability](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#restricted-capabilities), which **cannot be obtained by third-party applications**.
+In short, MRC is not available for shared apps.
+This is an OS limitation.
     - For exclusive-mode apps (fullscreen), there is no particular UWP capability, but the recorded content is limited to the application's own content.
 - Be sure to use `PreferredVideoCodec = "H264"` to avail of the hardware encoder present on the device; software encoding with _e.g._ VP8 or VP9 codecs is very CPU intensive and strongly discouraged.